How Matcha is Produced

-Matcha’s unique production and processing are the key to its high-potency health benefits.
+Matcha’s unique production and processing are the key to creating the best quality matcha tea.
 If you’ve ever wondered how matcha is produced, the following steps are time-tested traditions practised today by a rare handful of producers of truly authentic high-quality matcha like My Matcha Life®.

 From Shading to Harvest

 Matcha tea fields are typically covered with bamboo and rice-mat shades 2 – 4 weeks prior to harvest.
-Shading forces the tea plant to boost its natural production of chlorophyll and the uber-healthy amino acid L-theanine — which not only adds to the calm, mental alertness matcha is famous for but also gives the tea a smoother, more satisfying matcha taste.
+Shading forces the tea plant to boost its natural production of chlorophyll and the uber-healthy amino acid L-theanine which gives the tea a smoother, more satisfying matcha taste.

 While hand picking inevitably increases the cost of production, it guarantees that only the absolute best tea leaves are selected for processing.
 Nothing beats the trained eyes and soft touch of this ancient tradition.
 It is, in fact, the only way to ensure the highest quality matcha tea is produced.
 Men and women, young and old alike, participate in the hand picking process.
 In some regions students are given the first week in May off school in order to help with the spring harvest.